The future is here: How B Corps are transforming corporate social responsibility

 Their tweak of business purpose is key.
 Despite some praiseworthy successes, mainstream sustainability practices have failed to make the systemic change that our society and ecosystem need.
 The fundamental problem is that the pressure to create shareholder value almost always overwhelms the positive impact made possible by traditional “see-how-I-reduced-my-harm-or-risk” reporting.

 Of the big picture, McGill University Management Studies Professor Henry Mintzberg says it well: “Successful corporate social responsibility initiatives will never match or remedy the effects of corporate social irresponsibility.”

 By rewiring a company’s purpose, B Corp entrepreneurs sidestep the Achilles heel of the traditional approach.
 To have a firm certified as a B Corp, the entrepreneur must enshrine this broader societal purpose in the company’s articles of incorporation.
 He or she must also pass a rigorous assessment that grades the company’s accountability and transparency; its impact on its employees, the community and the environment; and the beneficial impact of its product or service.
 Finally, he or she must recertify the company every two years.

-There are now more than 200 B Corps in Canada, in a wide range of economic sectors and all regions.
+There are now close to 300 B Corps in Canada, in a wide range of economic sectors and all regions.